East Champaran district: Kesariya

-Kesariya is arranged on the eastern banks of the river Gandak and views the enormous 104-feet-tall stupa, which is viewed as the tallest Buddhist stupa.
+Kesariya is arranged on the eastern banks of the River Gandak and views the enormous 104-feet-tall stupa, which is viewed as the tallest Buddhist stupa.
 In like manner, Kesariya orders conspicuous situations in East Champaran the travel industry just as history of Buddhism.
 The stupa was found in the year 1998.

 Raxaul

 Raxaul is one of the most significant towns of the East Champaran district.
 By excellence of its topographical area, it is known as the Gateway to Nepal.

 Moti Jheel

 Situated in the core of the Motihari city, Moti Jheel is the most excellent fascination of the city that isolates Motihari into two parts.

 NREGA Park

 A lovely and beguiling spot to appreciate with loved ones.

 Champaran in Gallary

 Gandhi Memorial

-Gandhi Memorial is situated in Chandrahiya town, On his visit to Champaran Gandji jee was stopped in this town.
-Chandrahiya is a town in Bihar's East Champaran district which is around 8 KM away from district headquarter Motihari.
+Gandhi Memorial is situated in Chandrahiya town, On his visit to Champaran Gandhiji was stopped in this town.
+Chandrahiya is around 8 km away from district headquarter Motihari.